sjoerdk/dicomgenerator/README.rst

 Features
 --------

+* Generates random valid DICOM values for person name, time, date, and UID
+* Generates (templated) pydicom Datasets and DicomElements
+* leverages Factory Boy to generate arbitrary permutations of any template
 * Create templates from any DICOM file
 * Optionally replace image data with dummy data
-* Use pytest to generate arbitrary permutations of any template
-* Includes pytest provider for generating valid DICOM values for person name, time, date, and UID

 Installation
 ------------